 meet SCLC's previous obligations — which means that

-those who have already endured the 6 days in jail they committed to
+those who have already endured the 6 days in jail they committed to can be

-dismissing the demonstrations as "
+demonstrations as "

-poorly timed protests,"
+poorly timed protests," and the

-and the Washington Post speculates that King is "
+Washington Post speculates that King is "

 On April 13, the Birmingham News publishes an attack on Dr. King and the Movement by some of the city's liberal white clergymen who are supporters of Boutwell's "moderate" faction.
 They criticize the protests as "unwise and untimely," and urge Blacks not to participate.
 They invoke their religious authority against civil disobedience and accuse the nonviolent protesters of inciting hatred and violence.

-From his prison cell, Dr. King pens a response in the newspaper margins and other scraps of paper.
+From his prison cell, Dr. King pens a response in the newspaper margins and on other scraps of paper.
 Smuggled out of jail in bits and pieces, his rebuttal becomes "Letter from Birmingham Jail."
 He rebukes the liberals, telling them,

 For years now I have heard the word 'Wait!'
 It rings in the ear of every Negro with piercing familiarity.
 This 'Wait' has almost always meant 'Never.'